ptrbroz/kocj-druzinkator/README.md

 ## Installation

-Get a conda environment (I used miniforge conda) set up, see requirements.txt file (not tested but I assume it will work, as I generated it with "conda list -e")
+Get a conda environment (using miniforge conda.
+Regular conda does not work.) set up, see requirements.txt file (not tested but I assume it will work, as I generated it with "conda list -e")

 Download a copy of Vojta's Excellent Excel file (tabory_ucastnici.xlsx) to root of this repo.